 Scholarly Commons Citation

 Cole, David, "The Difference Prevention Makes: Regulating Preventive Justice" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1354.
+1354.